Welcome Letter

 The phone number for the townhouse is XXX-XXX-XXXX and the street address is 38903 Bay Point Lane, Frankford, DE, 19945.

-Please use calling cards for long-distance calls.
+Please use calling cards or personal cell phones for long-distance calls.

-the Schlage button and twist the knob counter-clockwise to lock.
+leaving, push the Schlage button and twist the knob counter-clockwise to lock.

-as well appreciated by your family.
+are not as well appreciated by your family.

 When you are out and about, try to pick up a copy of the Coastal Point and Wave – two free weekly newspapers with lots of good